06 February 2025 / Annie Waite

 At Electric Palace, we think the cinema should be for everyone, that's why we offer Autism-friendly screenings.

-Films in the Autism-friendly series:
+Previous films we've shown in the Autism-friendly series:

 Do contact us if you're interested in bringing a group along to the screenings or working with us on the events.